kcarnold/textrec/README.md

    `git branch tmp $frontend_commit`
 2. Make the hotfix there (perhaps by cherry-picking or copying from master).
 3. Note the current hash.
-4. Checkout master, edit analysis_util.py to add an entry mapping frontend commit to the hash just recorded in #3.
+4. Checkout master, edit analysis_util.py to add an entry to `rev_overrides` mapping frontend commit to the hash just recorded in #3.
 5. Incorporate the hotfix commit into the git history: `git merge -s ours tmp`.

 You can use a worktree to make this easier;